holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/01_shopping_lists/lesson_plan.md

 ### Actual Lesson

 - Reflection
-    - What is a datastructure?
+    - What is a data structure?
+        - container
     - Maps, sets, lists
     - Discuss worksheet
         - Presidents of the United States